Local Buying Program in Queensland

 LBF Project Updates:

-104 Projects has been approved by the Local Buying Foundation Advisory Committee since inception, amounting to $2,642,714 which supports activities building capability and capacity in the Central Highlands, Isaac and Mackay local government areas.
+104 Projects have been approved by the Local Buying Foundation Advisory Committee since inception, amounting to $2,642,714 which supports activities building capability and capacity in the Central Highlands, Isaac and Mackay local government areas.

 Funding applications are currently being requested for Round 2 and close 31 May 2019.
 To apply, visit www.localbuyingfoundation.com.au or schedule a call-back meeting with our Project Officer to discuss your idea now.